Pete Earley: Career

 Born in Douglas, Arizona, Earley became a Washington Post reporter and also wrote books about the Aldrich Ames and John Walker espionage cases.
-His book Circumstantial Evidence: Death, Life, and Justice in a Southern Town (1995), about the wrongful conviction of Walter McMillian in Alabama, won an Edgar Award from the Mystery Writers of America for Best Fact Crime Book in 1996.
+His book Circumstantial Evidence: Death, Life, and Justice in a Southern Town (1995), about the wrongful conviction of Walter McMillian in Alabama, won an Edgar Award from the Mystery Writers of America for Best Fact Crime Book in 1996 and a Robert F. Kennedy Human Rights Book Award.

 His book about the John Walker spy ring, Family of Spies, was a New York Times bestseller.
 It was adapted as a CBS miniseries starring Powers Boothe and Lesley Ann Warren.
 In 2007, Earley was a finalist for a Pulitzer Prize for his book Crazy: A Father's Search Through America's Mental Health Madness, about a man seeking help for his son.

 His 2008 book, Comrade J, is about Russian SVR defector Sergei Tretyakov.
+His most recent book, No Human Contact: Solitary Confinement, Maximum Security and Two Inmates Who Changed The System, describes Earley's 33- year relationship with Thomas Silverstein, who was held under the harshest conditions allowed by law, after he murdered a prison guard.

 Family

+Earley was a third child.
+His oldest sibling, George Earley, was a history professor and administrator at Black Hills State University in Spearfish, S.D. before retiring.
 Pete's older sister, Alice Lee Earley, died at the age of 17 on June 14, 1966, after being hit by a car while riding Pete's scooter.
 (Pete was 14 years old and at church camp when his sister was killed.)
 Years later, in a 1985 Washington Post article called "To Find a Sister" (1985), Earley wrote about Alice's death and its effect on his life.
 (As part of it, he interviewed the woman driver who had hit his sister.)

+Earley graduated from Fowler (Co.) high school in 1969 and attended Phillips University, Enid, Oklahoma, where he met and married Barbara Ann Hunter, a fellow student.
+They were divorced in 1996 and the parents of three children.
+In 1998, he married Patti Brown Luzi, an elementary school reading specialist with four children.
+Her first husband, Steven Francis Luzi, died from cancer in 1994.
+Earley later adopted her four children.

+On March 1, 2024, Earley announced on his author's blog that he had been diagnosed with stage four lung cancer and was retiring from writing.